IMIO/ploneconf2025_from_jenkins_to_gha/src/slides.md

 </div>

 <!-- Benoît
 One of the big part was to verify if our "old" deployement steps was still used and suits to our needs.
-We have some questions to ask to yourself
+We have some questions to ask to ourself

 -->